FloresEzequiel/Expenses-Reimbursement-System/README.md

 * In the url variable you are going to add your database url and /database name, in the variable username your are going to add your username and lastly add your password to the password variable
 ![Screenshot](EditConnection.PNG)

+* Once that is set up hit the run button to run the application (you can see which one in the image)
 ## Usage